-The details of the COPS protocol are provided in [10].
+[IETF RFC 2748].
 This IETF RFC provides a description of the base COPS protocol, independent of Client-Type.
-The PacketCable architecture is also aligned with the IETF RFC 3084 [12] document.
+The PacketCable architecture is also aligned with the COPS-PR document [IETF RFC 3084].
 COPS-PR states:

 "In COPS-PR, policy requests describe the PEP and its configurable parameters (rather than an operational event).
 If a change occurs in these basic parameters, an updated request is sent.
 Hence, requests are issued quite infrequently.
 Decisions are not necessarily mapped directly to requests, and are issued mostly when the PDP responds to external events or PDP events (policy updates)."